top of page

 Applications of Afrikinesis

-Afrikinesis is an interdisciplinary framework with applications across the humanities, performance, and emerging technologies.
+Afrikinesis is an interdisciplinary framework with applications across the humanities, performance, healing therapies, and emerging technologies.

 • African traditional dance research